 The Big Jump Project is designed to focus efforts in one targeted area of the city, and in Memphis, South Memphis will be the target neighborhood.
 The goal is to start in South Memphis and expand city-wide.

-One way the City of Memphis is acting to put this grant into action is by partnering with Revolutions and The Works, Inc., to form a Big Jump Teen Ambassadors Program which will train them as volunteers who are confident in using a bicycle as transportation.
+One way the City of Memphis is acting to put this grant into action is by partnering with Revolutions and The Works, Inc., to form a Big Jump Teen Ambassadors Program which will train South Memphis teenagers as volunteers who are confident in using a bicycle as transportation.
 These teenagers are working with our partners to gain a broad understanding of the Big Jump project, in order to lead neighbors in community rides through areas of South Memphis that could be improved by the Big Jump focus, as well as speak fluently on the need for better bicycle facilities and accessibility and connectivity within the South Memphis area.

-- November 2: City of Memphis will lead a closed workshop for the ambassadors on The Big Jump Project, to educate everyone on the project and its value.
+On November 2, City of Memphis led a closed workshop for the ambassadors on The Big Jump Project, to educate everyone on the project and its value.

-- November 11: The Big Jump Teen Ambassadors will lead an open Community Bicycle Ride through South Memphis at 2:00 p.m., educating others on The Big Jump Project, its amenities in South Memphis and how to commute by bicycle.
+On November 11, the Big Jump Teen Ambassadors led an open Community Bicycle Ride through South Memphis at 2:00 p.m., educating others on The Big Jump Project, its amenities in South Memphis and how to commute by bicycle.
 See photos from that event here.
 The ambassadors will continue to follow up with a variety of community engagement activities over the course of The Big Jump program.